-(24) That, for the 2011 and subsequent taxation years,

-(a) the definition "NISA Fund No. 2" in section 248(1) of the Act be amended to include a prescribed fund;

-(b) the definition "net income stabilization account" in section 248(1) of the Act be amended to include a prescribed account; and i.
-Fonds 2, as defined under the Agri-Québec program established by La Financière agricole du Québec, is a prescribed fund for the purposes of the definition "NISA Fund No. 2" in subsection 248(1) of the Act, and ii. an account of a taxpayer established under the Agri-Québec program is a prescribed account for the purposes of the definition "net income stabilization account" in subsection 248(1) of the Act.
+- (24) That, for the 2011 and subsequent taxation years, - (a) the definition "NISA Fund No. 2" in section 248(1) of the Act be amended to include a prescribed fund; - (b) the definition "net income stabilization account" in section 248(1) of the Act be amended to include a prescribed account; and - (c) the Regulations be amended to provide that - i.
+Fonds 2, as defined under the Agri-Québec program established by La Financière agricole du Québec, is a prescribed fund for the purposes of the definition "NISA Fund No. 2" in subsection 248(1) of the Act, and - ii. an account of a taxpayer established under the Agri-Québec program is a prescribed account for the purposes of the definition "net income stabilization account" in subsection 248(1) of the Act.